mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 26 June 2025

-- The average temperature today is 21.5˚C,
+- The average temperature today is 21.88˚C,
-- With highs of 22.69˚C and lows of 21.08˚C,
+- With highs of 22.38˚C and lows of 21.51˚C,
-- It may feel like 20.83˚C with clear sky
+- It may feel like 21.32˚C with few clouds
-- The wind speed is 6.17m/s and visibility is 10000m
+- The wind speed is 6.69m/s and visibility is 10000m
-- The pressure is 1013hPa and humidity is 43%
+- The pressure is 1013hPa and humidity is 46%
 - The sun will rise at 03:50 and set at 20:31

 <!-- weather_marker ends -->